Need an EPC in Stonebridge?

 Main Source of Fuel

-UK homes are generally heated by either of these fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
-So for example a property or home heated by gas would cost you around 4.64 pence per kwh and the identical property or home heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So with a typically semi-detached which uses in the region of 12,000 kwh to heat the home, it would cost you £596 to heat by gas when compared with £2,760 for bottled LPG..
+UK homes are typically heated by either of these fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
+So for instance a property or home heated by gas would cost around 4.64 pence per kwh and the identical property or home heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So with a typically semi-detached using in the region of 12,000 kwh to heat the home, it would cost £696 to heat by gas when compared with £2,760 for bottled LPG..
 Therefore running costs affects the EPC rating.
-Higher costs equates to lower scores.
+Higher costs equals lower scores.

 Levels Of Insulation